SummitEvergreen/summit-php/README.md

 SummitEvergreen PHP SDK
 =======================

-# php-sdk
-PHP SDK for working with Summit Evergreen accounts.
+PHP SDK for working with **Summit Evergreen** accounts.

 # Supported Functionality

-* Add customer purchase
-* Refund customer purchase
+Our initial release of the API and SDK just supports adding and refunding purchases, but we'll add more features in the future as our customers need.

 Installation / Usage
 --------------------